influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/tools/measurements-internal.md

 ####  writeNodeReqFail

-* The total number of write requests that failed in writing a batch of data  from the HH queue to the destination node.
+* The total number of write requests that failed in writing a batch of data from the Hinted Handoff queue to the destination node.
 * Data type: integer

 ####  writeNodeReqPoints

-* The number of points successfully written from the HH queue to the destination node fr
+* The total number of points successfully written from the HH queue to the destination node fr
 * Data type: integer

 ####  writeShardReq